ovgu-FINken/introduction_to_robotics_tutorial/README.md

 In this assignment your task is to estimate the state of the robot.
 To achieve this goal, you will follow a two step process:
 - Compute the robot postition (x, y, z) in the node `locator.py`, based on range measurements (similar to GPS)
-- Estimate the complete state of the robot (x,y,theta) based on your previous computation in the node `filter.py`
+- Go to the position published in the topic `goal` by publishing the correct `cmd_vel`

 You can start your code with the 'robot.launch.py' launch-file, just as you did in assignment 2.

+- We will measure the time to complete the third goal
+- As always: Don't crash